miramallows/mimu-instructions/README.md

 ![](https://i.imgur.com/ln5VqHm.png)

 ### have questions?
-- reach out to me in #talk-to-devs, DMs, ask in #support-english, or check FAQ in the pins of #your-own-mimu.
+- reach out to us in mom-setup or talk-to-devs.